SergiusTheBest/plog/README.md

 |Intel Core i5-2500K @4.2GHz|Windows 2008 R2|8|
 |Intel Atom N270 @1.6GHz|Windows 2003|68|

 Assume 20 microsec per a log call then 500 log calls per a second will slow down an application by 1%.
+This is fine for the most use cases.

+*Refer to [Performance](samples/Performance) for a complete sample.*

 #Extending
-Plog can be extended to support new custom:
+Plog can be easily extended to support new custom:

 - data type
 - appender